FerFilho23/KaffaTests/Exercises3-4/README.md

 ### Exercise 4: Compute area of intersection between two rectangles.

-If rectangles of the previous exercise intersect, compute the area of intersection.
+If the rectangles of the previous exercise intersect, compute the area of intersection.
 For this exercise the functions "areaOfIntersection(Rectangle A, Rectangle B)", "min(int a, int b)" and "max(int a, int b)" compute the intersection width and height so that the area can be computed bt the following formula:

 AreaOfIntersection = Intersection_Width x Intersection_Height.